Arkansas Legal Services Partnership: Services

 In addition, the Arkansas Legal Services Partnership operated an online legal library and community education programs.

+Fair Housing

+Legal Aid of Arkansas houses the Fair Housing project for the entire State of Arkansas.
+Fair Housing provides equal housing opportunities for everyone, and ensures that no one may be denied their right to housing based on race, skin color, religion, sex, national origin, disabilities, or children in the home.
+All Americans are protected under the Fair Housing Act of 1968 and entities such as the Fair Housing Project work with Housing and Urban development (HUD) to enforce these laws.

 HelpLine

 Both the Center for Arkansas Legal Services and Legal Aid of Arkansas operate a statewide HelpLine where clients are determined eligibility and what level of service is needed.
 Clients are assisted differently depending on their unique situation: some receive legal advice over the telephone; some receive detailed information sent by mail; others are provided brief services such as filing a form; and still others are referred to a staff or volunteer attorney for legal representation.
 In 2006 the Statewide HelpLine received 24,938 calls and opened 11,268 cases, but could not assist 10,115 callers because of resource shortages.
 The statewide toll-free HelpLine number is 1-800-9-LAW-AID (1-800-952-9243).

 Eligibility

 Legal assistance is provided to eligible clients without charge.
 Clients may be required to pay court costs and other fees incidental to litigation.
 Clients must meet income and asset guidelines as well as case priorities.
-With some exceptions, clients must have incomes below 125% of the Federal Poverty guidelines which varies based on household size.
+With some exceptions, clients must have incomes below 125% of the Federal Poverty guidelines which varies based on household size for most programs.
+However, exceptions to income limits are made for Veterans who are housing insecure and people working to escape domestic violence.